 One of the site monitoring service I use is Pingdom, I was able to acquire their services through their 404 – Price not Found Promo last September.
 I like their charts, it’s easy to comprehend and their email alerts have been reliable.
 They also send out sms messages to your phone aside from the email notifications if your site is down.
 Overall, I have been very happy with their service especially during the time when I had experienced a major server blowup on my previous reseller host.
 If in the case I want to continue their services, I’d have to pay $119.4 annually which is quite a lot for a frugal girl like me but I think the services they offer is worth thinking it twice over.

-I also tried Server Mojo whose site honestly doesn’t look too impressive and their signup page isn’t exactly quite friendly but I must say their notification service works pretty well.
-I like the option they have for Twitter alerts when your site experiences down time, which is so cool since I’m always, as in always, alert with direct messages coming from Twitter.
-ServerMojo is actually still in beta version and I think there’s a lot to improve and work on but it already has potentials.
+I’ve also tried Server Mojo whose site honestly doesn’t look too impressive (as of writing, websites do change) and their signup page isn’t exactly quite friendly (again, as of writing) but I must say their notification service works pretty awesome.
+I like the option they have for Twitter alerts when your site experiences down time.
+This feature is so cool since I’m always, always (as of writing, hahaha) alert with direct messages coming from Twitter.
+I’ve also just realized that ServerMojo is actually still in beta version and I think there’s a lot to improve and work on but it already has great potential.